Ads are getting more intrusive every day.

 While this allows brands to increase their ROI and build long-term relationships with their customers, consumers receive ASK cryptocurrency for providing permission to learn about products and services from advertisers.
 Consumers receive personal and relevant ads and are compensated for their time and data shared while searching and shopping for products online.
 Consumers can hold, exchange, or spend their ASK on the Permission.io Store.

-To learn more about this innovative ad model that gives consumers a piece of the advertising pie, check out Permission.io’s official website or join the conversation via our official Telegram channel.
+To learn more about this innovative ad model that gives consumers a piece of the advertising pie, and the Permission Browser Extension that makes it all possible, check out Permission.io’s official website or join the conversation via our official Telegram channel.